-On average, the interest rate offered by most lenders on a two-year personal loan is 9.41%, according to Experian data from Q2 201.
-Depending on the lender, rates vary significantly.
+On average, the interest rate offered by most lenders on a two-year personal loan is anywhere from 5.5% to 9.4%, according to Federal Reserve data.
+Depending on the lender, rates can vary significantly.

 Factors that influence interest rates for personal loans include your repayment history, income level, defaults, and credit score, which can be as high as 36%.

 The rest of this article will review some lending institutions that offer the lowest interest rates on personal loans.

 The 7 Best Personal Loans with Low Interest